GOFIRST/scratch/README.md

 scratch
 =======

-Sandbox repository for you to play with Git.
+Sand castle repository for you to play with Git.

 Feel free to make any changes you please... except threatening ones.